SauravMukherjee44/Aec-Library-Website/README.md

 ### Clone the forked project

-You have forked the project you want to contribute to your github account.
-To get this project on your development machine we use clone command of git.
+You have forked the project you want to contribute to your GitHub account.
+To get this project on your development machine we use the clone command of git.

 `$ git clone https://github.com/SauravMukherjee44/Aec-Library-Website.git` <br/>
 Now you have the project on your local machine.

 <br />

-### Add a remote (upstream) to original project repository
+### Add a remote (upstream) to the original project repository

-Remote means the remote location of project on Github.
+Remote means the remote location of the project on Github.
 By cloning, we have a remote called origin which points to your forked repository.
 Now we will add a remote to the original repository from where we had forked.

 `$ cd <your-forked-project-folder>`
 `$ git remote add upstream https://github.com/SauravMukherjee44/Aec-Library-Website.git` <br/>
-You will see the benefits of adding remote later.
+You will see the benefits of adding a remote later.

 <br />

 ### Synchronizing your fork

 Open Source projects have a number of contributors who can push code anytime.
-So it is necessary to make your forked copy equal with the original repository.
+So it is necessary to make your forked copy equal to the original repository.
 The remote added above called Upstream helps in this.

 `$ git checkout main`
 `$ git fetch upstream`